 Summer Institute for Future Scientists in Occupational Therapy

-AOTA and AOTF announce the second annual Summer Institute for Future Scientists in Occupational Therapy, a 1-day program that will match potential student scientists with doctoral and post-doctorate mentors.
+AOTA and AOTF announce the third annual Summer Institute for Future Scientists in Occupational Therapy, a 1-day program that will match potential student scientists with doctoral and post-doctorate mentors.
 Program participants will meet with leading occupational therapy scientists to address topics such as possibilities within OT science, considerations when evaluating potential doctoral programs, and career opportunities as a scientist.
-Participants will also attend the sixth annual 2-day Occupational Therapy Summit of Scholars at Boston University.
+Participants will also attend the annual 2-day Occupational Therapy Summit of Scholars at the University of Kansas Medical Center.
+Click here for more information including how to apply.
+Application deadline is Friday, December 8, 2017.

 Purpose of the Institute